ausomely/ames/README.md

 ## Description:
 This repository contains the development of a web application designed to display charts of the number of NASA api patents based on category and center.
 <br></br>
-Please Note: The web application has not been deployed and can only be run via local machine (http://localhost:3000).
+Please Note: The web application has not been deployed and can only run via local machine (http://localhost:3000).

 <div align="center">
     <img src="./assets/Ames-main.gif">